Skip to main content

 Mechanicsburg, PA 17055-2059

-Here are some suggestions to speed up claim payments.
+Here are some suggestions to speed up claims payments.

 Anticipate questions related to policy

-Dental consultants look for reasons to approve your claims.
-Anticipate what questions a dental consultant may have regarding a particular claim and provide the reason it should be paid.
+Dental consultants look for reasons to approve your dental insurance claims.
+Anticipate what questions a dental consultant may have regarding a particular claim and prepare your dental narrative, providing clear explanations for the reasons your treatment should be paid.

 Example: If you replace a crown that is less than five years old, anticipate the obvious question and explain what event or circumstance made the replacement necessary.

-Dental consultants are licensed dentists, who share your depth of knowledge about dental treatment and disease.
-Your knowledge and expertise about dentistry will likely come across clearly if you remember that your audience is a dentist just like you.
+Dental consultants are licensed dentists, who share your depth of knowledge about dental services, treatments and diseases.
+Your knowledge and expertise about dentistry will likely come across clearly if you remember that your audience is a team of dental professionals just like you.

-Lack of sufficient information, especially the member’s ID number, is the most common reason for a delayed or denied claim.
-With electronic claims submission, your claims are automatically edited for missing or invalid information before they are sent to carriers.
+Lack of sufficient information, especially the member’s ID number, is the most common reason for a delayed or denied claims adjudication.
+With electronic claim forms, your submissions are automatically edited for missing or invalid information before they are sent to carriers.

 Help the dental consultant review your claim

-For extensive or unusual services, what would you need to understand why a patient needs a particular treatment?
+For extensive or unusual dental procedures, what would you need to understand why a patient needs a particular treatment?
 Dental consultants cannot directly observe a patient’s condition, so let them know what cannot be seen on an x-ray and any special circumstances unique to your claim.

 Example: If you submit a claim for a crown that was placed to restore a tooth with a fractured cusp, be sure the fractured cusp is visible in the x-ray copy.
 If it is not, include a written narrative so that the dental consultant will understand the purpose of the crown.